Get Ready To Rumbly Documentation

 Example: low sub (matches "low sub", "low sub-zero", "Yellow Submarine", etc.)

-NOTE: Beware of using short character sequences that will match many different words.
+NOTE: Beware of using short character sequences that will match many dissimilar words.
 You may want to use REGULAR EXPRESSIONS (see below).

 LANGUAGE